 Statement on Consensual Relations

 The Yale Divinity School is a community in which members of the faculty mentor students to help them achieve their full academic, professional, and personal potential.
 Students rely on the other-centered character of faculty concern for them and approach the relationship in a spirit of trust.
-For these reasons, members of the YDS faculty shall not have amorous or sexual relations with a YDS student, defined as anyone taking a course at YDS, even when they are ostensibly consensual.
+For these reasons, members of the YDS faculty shall not have amorous or sexual relations with a YDS student, defined as anyone taking a course at YDS, even when these relationships are ostensibly consensual.
 This principle is supported by the School’s pedagogy with regard to relationships between a member of the congregation and a minister, priest, or lay professional who has a role of pastoral leadership.
 Just as we teach that such sexual relations are harmful to the congregant and to the ethos of the congregation as a whole, we take the same position with regard to faculty and master’s-level students regardless of whether the faculty member in question has or might reasonably expect to have pedagogical or direct supervisory responsibilities over the student in question.
-This policy applies to all YDS faculty.
-YDS faculty are also subject to the University Policy on Teacher-Student Consensual Relations.
 The YDS policy does not pertain to relationships established before the student’s or the faculty member’s affiliation with YDS.
-In the case of these relationships, the University Policy does pertain: that is, the faculty members in question may not have direct pedagogical or supervisory responsibilities.
+In the case of these relationships, the University Policy on Teacher-Student Consensual Relations does pertain: that is, the faculty members in question may not have direct pedagogical or supervisory responsibilities.
+The YDS and Yale University policies apply to all YDS faculty, including visiting faculty, adjunct faculty, and lecturers.
+Yale graduate students serving in a teaching capacity are subject only to the University Policy on Teacher-Student Consensual Relations.
 Violations of the YDS or the University Policy by an instructor will normally lead to appropriate disciplinary action.